 The Digital Library's virtual home is within the Scholarly Communication Center (SCC) of the Alexander Library, on the Rutgers University campus in New Brunswick, NJ.
 Support for the project comes from the New Jersey Department of Environmental Protection.

 Digital documents are found in a number of formats.
 Plugins are required for the following:

-Users can access this resource from the frontpage of the Rutgers University Libraries webpage, either through IRIS or through the Indexes & Databases pages under Science, Technology & Math / Environmental Science OR General & Multidisciplinary / Government Publications.
+Users can access this resource from the frontpage of the Rutgers University Libraries webpage, either through Library Catalog or through the Indexes & Databases pages under Science, Technology & Math / Environmental Science OR General & Multidisciplinary / Government Publications.

 Posted Oct.
 31, 2001